 Referent Power - Power stemming from the leader's character traits, background, image, executive presence or charisma.

-Note crucially, that all five sources of power either rely on, or are strengthened by, belief of the followers.
+Note crucially, that all five sources either rely on, or are strengthened by, the belief of the followers.

 The actual power that leaders possess in granting rewards, punishing, or issuing orders (Positional Power) is significant, but not as significant as the beliefs that followers have about them.

-Even if leaders do not truly have the power to reward, punish or control others, they can exert influence if their followers believe they have such power.
+Even if they do not truly have the power to reward, punish or control others, they can exert influence if their followers believe they do.

 The same is true of the two forms of Personal Power - Expert Power and Referent Power.
-The leader may not have superior expertise, but if his followers believe he has, they will grant the leader power over them - at least for a while.
+The leader may not have superior expertise, but if his followers believe he has, they will grant him power over them - at least for a while.

 Similarly, if the leader is not someone to be trusted, followers will let him lead if they've been fooled by a positive image - until they discover he cannot be trusted.

 Power does not depend only on the leader; it depends also on the perceptions that the followers have of the leader.

 The taking and giving of power stems from a relationship between leader and follower, and how the followers perceive the leader.

 It is reasonable to suggest that decades ago most organizational leaders relied on Positional Power.
 However, there is more questioning of authority by followers in the 21st century and an impressive job title doesn't guarantee power.
 This is why the two variants of Personal Power - Expert Power and Referent Power - are now so important.